 Transmission Fluid Type

 Other than automatic and manual, there are certain specifications that each transmission requires.
 For example, Dexron is a GM spec, and Mercon and F-type are Ford specs.
-Consult with your owner’s manual and ensure the fluid you’re choosing meets the correct specification.
+Consult your owner’s manual and ensure the fluid you choose meets the correct specification.